Garrett Mitchell Player Props: Brewers vs. Diamondbacks

-After going 0-for-4 in his last game, Garrett Mitchell and the Milwaukee Brewers face the Arizona Diamondbacks (who will start Zac Gallen) at 9:40 PM ET on Monday.
+The Milwaukee Brewers and Garrett Mitchell, who went 1-for-2 last time out, battle Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Cardinals.
+In his last game he had a one-hit performance (1-for-2) against the Diamondbacks.

 Garrett Mitchell Game Info & Props vs. the Diamondbacks